Brian Howard faces one charge of destruction of aircraft or aircraft facilities

 The FAA said new communications equipment has begun to arrive at the Chicago En Route Center in Aurora, Illinois, and technicians have started installations.

-The FAA hopes to have the center repaired and returned to full service by October 13, the agency said Sunday.
+The FAA hopes to have the center in Aurora, Illinois, repaired and returned to full service by October 13, the agency said Sunday.

 Other control centers have handled many of the Chicago flights while repairs are made.

-Police said Friday's blaze was set intentionally by Howard before he apparently attempted to kill himself.
+Police say Friday’s blaze was set intentionally by Brian Howard, a contract employee at the facility, before he apparently attempted to kill himself.

 According to an affidavit, first responders found smoke when they arrived in the basement of the control center after a 911 call about 5:40 a.m.
 Friday.

 They also found blood on the floor.
-They followed the trail and found two knives and a lighter and then Howard, who was in the process of cutting his throat, according to the affidavit.
+They followed the trail and found two knives and a lighter and then Howard himself, who was in the process of cutting his throat, according to the affidavit.

 The paramedics took a knife from him and began to treat Howard, who told them to leave him alone.
 Howard was taken to a hospital in Aurora.